UofTCoders/council/Constitution.md

 #### The Admin shall:

-* Responsible for internal communications of the council and its members
+* Be responsible for internal communications of the council and its members
 * Inform members of UofT Coders events via email, create event postings for the website and contact instructors to create the event issue;
 * Record the minutes of the Executive Council meetings;
 * Inform and remind council members of items discussed in the meetings via email;